 Do Doctors Need To Use Computers?
 One Physician's Case Highlights The Quandary

-Do you need computer skills in order to be a competent doctor?
+Do you need computer skills to be a competent doctor?

 That's one of the central questions surrounding a difficult case unfolding in New Hampshire this month: Anna Konopka, an octogenarian doctor who eschews computers and has been practicing medicine for the better part of six decades, surrendered her license under a September agreement with the state's board of medicine — partly because of multiple complaints related to her record keeping, Merrimack Superior Court Judge John Kissinger said.

 But Konopka challenged that agreement last month, saying she signed it under duress.
-She had sought an injunction on the agreement — but Kissinger upheld its legality and dismissed her case, noting that she is still free to ask the board itself to vacate their agreement.
+She had sought an injunction on the agreement, but Kissinger upheld its legality and dismissed her case, noting that she is still free to ask the board itself to vacate their agreement.

 "The problem now is that I am not doing certain things on computer," Konopka, who is in her mid-80s, told The Associated Press earlier this month.